Compassion

 The Shadow

 Not everyone crosses the snow.
 Some build walls of distance; others bury themselves in closeness.
-The Distant Samaritan feels the cold in his own chest.
-If he steps closer, it will claim him.
-So he builds a wall of explanation.
-He kneels at arm's length and narrates their condition back to them, diagnosing from the ridge.
-His voice is warm, his lungs stay untouched.
-He leaves them a map to a place he will not go, and the satisfaction of his helpfulness.
-His lungs stay dry.
-His hands stay clean.
-Whoever was freezing feels colder than before.
-The Smothering Saint kneels before she has even looked.
-She arrives like avalanche – too fast, too warm – burying them in presence before she has seen who's there.
-Her hand finds their shoulder.
-I know exactly how this feels, she says.
-Before they can finish a sentence, she has finished it for them.
-Now she is telling her story, and they're the audience now.
-She leaves certain she offered intimacy.
-A new frost settles on the one who was freezing: even their suffering can be taken from them.
+The Considerate feels the cold in her chest.
+She descended once, years ago, into someone else's winter.
+The cold entered her lungs and stayed for months.
+She learnt that proximity has a price the body remembers.
+Now she kneels at arm's length and narrates their condition back to them – diagnosing from the ridge, voice warm, lungs untouched.
+She offers a map to a hell she never visited.
+The one who was freezing feels colder than before. ❖ The Warm arrives before he looks – too fast, too warm – flooding the space before he knows who's there.
+His hand is on their shoulder before he looks.
+I know exactly how this feels, he says.
+Before they can finish a sentence, he has finished it for them.
+He is telling his story now.
+He does not notice when they stop speaking.
+A new frost settles on the one who was already cold: even their suffering can be taken from them.

 The Cut